Mehmet Topal

-He spent most of his career with Galatasaray and Fenerbahçe, totalling five major trophies with those clubs.
-He also had a two-year spell in La Liga with Valencia.
+Topal started his senior career at Dardanelspor, and went on to represent Galatasaray, Fenerbahçe, İstanbul Başakşehir, and Beşiktaş, respectively, totalling seven major trophies in his native country.
+He also had a two-year spell with Spanish team Valencia.
+An international for Turkey between 2008 and 2018, Topal amassed over 80 appearances and was selected for two European Championships.

-A Turkish international from 2008 to 2018, Topal represented the nation in two European Championships.
+As a manager, Topal debuted with a six-month stint at Romanian club Petrolul Ploiești in 2024.

 Club career

-Early years
+Early career

 Born in Malatya, Topal started his football career at local Malatya B.S. at the age of 13.
 He made his senior debut with lowly Dardanel Spor A.Ş. in the third division.

 In September 2006, Topal joined Süper Lig powerhouse Galatasaray SK, moving to the club alongside Japanese Junichi Inamoto.

 Galatasaray

 Topal appeared in only 11 games in his first season in Istanbul.
 However, due to an injury to Swedish international Tobias Linderoth, he was handed his chance in the starting XI, later commenting on his teammate: "He helped me a lot, told me about the areas I should improve and how to do so.
 Sadly, I got my chance through his injury but I want him to recover in the shortest time possible."

-In April 2008, Topal extended his contract with Gala for five years, having played 26 matches during the campaign to help the team win the national championship and also reaching the Turkish national team in that timeframe.
+In April 2008, Topal extended his contract with Gala for five years, having played 26 matches during the campaign to help the team win the national championship and also reaching the Turkey national team in that timeframe.
 In the 2008 summer transfer window, there were rumours surrounding a move to Everton in the Premier League, with David Moyes apparently keen to bring the player to Goodison Park.

 Topal eventually stayed put, appearing in an average of 22 games in the following seasons but also having to deal with injury early into 2009–10.